bennchu/SlangR/README.md

-#This is thesis data for Ben's THESIS (DO NOT SHARE).
+#This is thesis data for Ben's THESIS .
 #All analysis and cleaning should be done in R
   #Preferably from the tidyverse